asmitabhangare/Uber_Data_Analysis/README.md

 We will analyze Uber ride data to understand various patterns and trends.
 The dataset includes columns for date and time, latitude and longitude (location), base, month, day, hour, and minute.

 **1. Time-Based Analysis:**
    - Peak Hours for Uber Rides: We will identify the busiest hours of the day for Uber rides.
+     - Second nested list item

+-
 Ride Patterns by Day of the Week:

 We will examine how the number of rides varies on different days of the week.